India needs to be self-reliant: RSS chief Mohan Bhagwat | Law-Order

 India needs to be self-reliant: RSS chief Mohan Bhagwat

-Rashtriya Swayamsevak Sangh RSS chief Mohan Bhagwat on Monday said India got freedom after a lot of struggle and it needs to be self-reliant.Addressing a gathering at the RSS headquarters in Maharashtras Nagpur city after hoisting the national flag on Indias 76th Independence Day, Bhagwat said the country will give the message of peace to the world.Today is the day of pride and resolution.
-PTI CLS VT GKGK GK GK
+Rashtriya Swayamsevak Sangh RSS chief Mohan Bhagwat on Monday said India got freedom after a lot of struggle and it needs to be self-reliant.Addressing a gathering at the RSS headquarters in Maharashtras Nagpur city after hoisting the national flag on Indias 76th Independence Day, Bhagwat said the country will give the message of peace to the world.He also said people should think what they can give to the country rather than ask what the country or society is giving them.

 - Country: